15 Common Step Parenting Problems and How to Cope

 A step-parent comes into a child’s life initially as someone desiring to grow into a caring adult figure for the child.
-Some attempt to push their way into a step-parenting role that the kids weren’t ready for and another act as more in a friend capacity.
+Some attempt to push their way into a step-parenting role that the kids aren’t ready for, and others act more in a friend capacity.

-It is possible to establish a close connection with stepchildren, albeit you’ll need to understand that it won’t be quite the same as their birth parents’ bond, and that’s okay.
+It is possible to establish a close connection with stepchildren, albeit you’ll need to understand that it won’t be quite the same as the bond with their birth parents, and that’s okay.

 Step-parenting is like being a parent, and yet there is no sort of clear-cut authority to discipline or directives to determine that authority for sure, or for that matter, you don’t have any rights.